History

 A real museum

-It soon became clear that Utrecht city council was delighted with the exhibition From Musical Box to Barrel Organ.
-They therefore decided to provide the sum of 16,000 guilders to enable a museum to be set up.
-The Nationaal Museum van Speeldoos tot Pierement was born!
+The exhibition also made a strong impression on the Utrecht city council, which decided to allocate 16,000 guilders to help establish a museum.
+Thus, the Nationaal Museum van Speeldoos tot Pierement was born!
 One of the museum’s initiators was Romke de Waard.
 He was a renowned arranger of barrel organ music and is known as one of the greatest barrel organ advocates in the Netherlands.

 Koningin Beatrix walks through the Dance Hall with several guests at the opening in 1984